BoAina/hello-world/README.md

 # hello-world

-New hello-world repository
+A simple hello-world repository.

-This is a change that's not reflected in the master.
-How cool is that?
+This repository contains a minimal example that prints "Hello, World!".